Timothée Chalamet & Saoirse Ronan’s Chemistry Is So Hot It’s A “Bonfire”

 The two previously played opposite each other in another Gerwig hit, Lady Bird, and are both beloved names in the film community.
 Chalamet generated Oscar buzz for his work in Call Me By Your Name and Beautiful Boy over the past few years, and Ronan received her first nod when she was just 13 thanks to the 2008 film Atonement.
 The two young icons plus Gerwig seems to be the foolproof recipe for a universally beloved indie film, but the director is quick to pour praise back on her actors.

 "I don’t know what they do — I mean, it’s magic," she told Entertainment Weekly.
 "I direct them, but it’s all there."
-Or at least, it will be when the film hits theaters on December 25.
+Or at least, it will be when the film hits cinemas later this year.

 Just because because you know you're about to go watch it again, here's the Little Women trailer below.